Clean (programming language)

 Clean is a general-purpose purely functional programming language.
 Originally called the Concurrent Clean System or the Clean System, it has been developed by a group of researchers from the Radboud University in Nijmegen since 1987.
 Although development of the language has slowed, some researchers are still working in the language.
 In 2018, a spin-off company was founded that uses Clean.

 Features

 Clean shares many properties and syntax with a younger sibling language, Haskell: referential transparency, list comprehension, guards, garbage collection, higher order functions, currying, and lazy evaluation.
 However, Clean deals with mutable state and input/output (I/O) through a uniqueness type system, in contrast to Haskell's use of monads.
 The compiler takes advantage of the uniqueness type system to generate more efficient code, because it knows that at any point during the execution of the program, only one reference can exist to a value with a unique type.
 Therefore, a unique value can be changed in place.

 An integrated development environment (IDE) for Microsoft Windows is included in the Clean distribution.
+An extension for Visual Studio Code also exists that integrates with Eastwood, the language server for Clean.